Radiative corrections of heavy scalar decays to gauge bosons in the singlet extension of the Standard Model: Renormalization of the vertex in the SSM

-The coefficient $\mathcal{E}_V$ is UV-finite both for Z and W external boson pairs, as it can be explicitly verified from the expressions of the bosonic and fermionic divergent parts quoted in Tab.\ref{DIVE} for all the counterterms.
+The coefficient $\mathcal{E}_V$ is UV-finite both for Z and W external boson pairs, as it can be explicitly verified from the expressions of the bosonic and fermionic divergent parts quoted in Tab.\ref{DIVE} for all the counterterms (which are divided by a common factor $g^2 / (16 \pi^2\, \epsilon)$).